Hadesal/codeCoolPowerGroupe/chapter2/teachingMaterialsOrg/README.md

 # Teaching Materials

 Practice makes perfect and guys from [teaching-materials.org](https://www.teaching-materials.org/) know it too.
-They provided it with some super nice [exercises](https://www.teaching-materials.org/javascript/exercises/functions) to practice functions.
+They provided us with some super nice [exercises](https://www.teaching-materials.org/javascript/exercises/functions) to practice functions.
 So let's practice!

 ## What are you going to learn?